kmc-md/KMC-MD/README.md

 # KMC-MD
-An integrated Off-Lattice Kinetic Monte Carlo (KMC)-Molecular Dynamics (MD) Framework for modeling PVC dehydrochlorination process
+An Integrated Off-Lattice Kinetic Monte Carlo (KMC)-Molecular Dynamics (MD) Framework for modeling PVC dehydrochlorination process

 # Please note:
 The code was run on a GeForce RTX 3090 using a 16-core GPU with the following software installed